 Above you see a screenshot showing a called number when the BillBoard checkbox is selected.

 Reminders: BB reminds you if you forget to select the options for a Winning Pattern or Game Pays amount.

 Equipment Setup for Display with a TV: Connect the computer to the TV.
-The computer display should be set for 1280 x 720 pixels or larger.
-Launch Business Bingo and drag the main window on the computer display so that the TV shows the main window properly (this position is saved for you).
+The computer display should be set for 1280 x 695 pixels or larger.
+Launch Business Bingo.
 On a Mac, it is suggested that the Dock be set to hide and show automatically to prevent it from getting in the way.
 This is set in System Preferences / Dock.
 Check the "Automatically hide and show the Dock" option.
-On Win 7, right-click on the Taskbar, select Properties and click "Auto-Hide the Taskbar".
+On Windows, right-click on the Taskbar, select Properties and click "Auto-Hide the Taskbar".

 Equipment Setup for Display with a Projector: Connect the computer to the projector.
 Connect the Audio output of the computer to the Public Address system in the facility.
-Set the computer display resolution to 1280 x 720 pixels or larger.
-Launch Business Bingo and drag the window on the screen high enough to cause the menu bar to be Off the projector screen.
-This will prevent the audience from seeing menu bar and being confused about the menu bar items that are used by the operator when editing winning patterns, printing bingo sheets, etc. To prevent the Dock on a Mac from getting in the way, it is suggested that the checkbox in System Preferences / Dock labeled "Automatically hide and show the Dock" be checked and the Dock be positioned so that it does not show on the screen.
-On a Win 7 computer, right-click on the Taskbar, select Properties and click "Auto-Hide the Taskbar".
+Set the computer display resolution to 1280 x 695 or larger.
+Launch Business Bingo.
+To prevent the Dock on a Mac from getting in the way, it is suggested that the checkbox in System Preferences / Dock labeled "Automatically hide and show the Dock" be checked and the Dock be positioned so that it does not show on the screen.
+On a Windows computer, right-click on the Taskbar, select Properties and click "Auto-Hide the Taskbar".